prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Setting Up UE4 Facebook Authentication.md

 #### Refresh your visual studio project through the editor

-After you include the modules into your project refresh your C++ files through the Editor so the changes are recognised in your project.
-Failing to do this step will result in your "Online.h" and "OnlineSubsystemFacebook.h" not being recognised.
+After you include the modules into your project refresh your C++ files through the Editor so the changes are recognized in your project.
+Failing to do this step will result in your "Online.h" and "OnlineSubsystemFacebook.h" not being recognized.

 ![](img/UE4FB/1.jpg)